-Description of the development The proposed development is for a Material Change of Use for a Multiple Dwelling (three units) Reasons for Decision The development is designed and sited in a manner that is functional for the needs of residents whilst maintaining an attractive appearance that is commensurate with the character and amenity of the surroundin area; The proposed use does not compromise the strategic framework in th Rockhampton Region Planning Scheme 2015; c) Assessment of the development against the relevant zone purpose planning scheme codes and planning scheme policies demonstrate that the proposed development will not cause significant advers impacts on the surrounding natural environment, built environment an infrastructure, community facilities, or local character and amenity; The proposed development does not compromise the relevant Stat Planning Policy; and circumstances fa application even ne application should be approved because the vour Council exercising its discretion to approve the though the development does not comply with an essment benchmarks.
-Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: Low-medium d density residential zone code; Access, parkin ng and transport code; Landscape cod de; Stormwater ma anagement code; Waste manage ement code; and Water and sew ver code.
-Compliance with assessment benchmarks The development was assessed against all of the assessment benchmarks listed above and complies with all of these with the exception listed below. benchinarks Assessment Benchmark Reasons for the approval despite non- compliance with benchmark Low-medium density residential zone code The inclusion of communal open space being the deck and gym area will cater for the recreational and functional needs of residents.
-Matters prescribed by (i) The State Planning Policy - Part E; regulation (ii) The Central Queensland Regional Plan; (iii) The Rockhampton Region Planning Scheme 2015; (iv) Surrounding use of adjacent premises in terms of commensurate and consistent development form; and (v) The common material, being the material submitted with the application.
+Description of the development The proposed development is for a Material Change of Use for an Educational Establishment Reasons for Decision a) The development is of a suitable height and scale, and incorporates appropriate boundary setbacks to maintain the amenity of the adjoining residential zone; The development is not anticipated to increase the risk to people or prop a result of being located within a flood hazard area; erty as Assessment of the development against the relevant zone purpose, p scheme codes and planning scheme policies demonstrates that the prodevelopment will not cause significant adverse impacts on the surrounatural environment, built environment and infrastructure, community fa or local character and amenity; oposed ounding The proposed development does not compromise the relevant State P Policy; and Planning On balance, the application should be approved because the circums favour Council exercising its discretion to approve the application even the development does not comply with an aspect of the asse benchmarks. though

+Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: Community Facilities Zone Code; Access, Parking and Transport Code; • Landscap e Code; Stormwat er Management Code; Waste Ma anagement Code; Water and d Sewer Code; Acid Sulfa ate Soils Overlay Code; Airport Er nvirons Overlay Code; Coastal F rotection Overlay Code; and Flood Has zard Overlay Code.
+Compliance with assessment benchmarks The development was assessed against all of the assessment benchi above and complies with all of these with the exceptions listed below. benchinarks Assessment Benchmark Reasons for the approval despite non-compliance with benchmark Community Facilities Zone Code The proposal is of a height and scale that is commensurate with the surrounding area.
+The development will be suitably setback from the site's property boundaries to prevent overshadowing or overlooking from occurring.
+The development is anticipated to protect the amenity of the adjoining residential zone.
+Flood Hazard Overlay Code The finished floor level of the development's new building will be elevated above the defined flood level and is designed using concrete pillars for its structural foundation.
+The aforementioned design will allow floodwaters to pass under the building.
+In conjunction, given the site's large flood storage area it is anticipated that the development will have negligible effect on flood characteristics both internal and external to the site.
+Therefore, the risk to people and property is not anticipated to be increased as a result of the development.
+Matters (i) The State e Planning Policy - Part E; prescribed by regulation ral Queensland Regional Plan; Togulation (iii) The Rockhampton Region Planning Scheme 2015; (iv) Surrounding use of adjacent premises in terms of commensurate and consiste development form; and (v) The comr mon material, being the material submitted with the application.